-In video we see a trojan that pretends to be a compressed image.
-On execution it launches archive management program with dummy archive and installs another computer parasite (“payload”) on the system.
+In the video, we see a trojan that pretends to be a compressed image.
+On execution, it launches an archive management program with a dummy archive and installs another computer parasite (“payload”) on the system.

 Note, that generic computer parasite names are used by fake antiviruses as detections as well.
 Some trojans are quite popular.
 Some of them are following :

-- Trojan.Obfuscated.vin – Should be hidden trojan, but in the most cases it was used by rogues.
+- Trojan.Obfuscated.vin – Should be hidden trojan, but in most cases, it was used by rogues.

 - Lsass.Blaster.Keylogger – A technical name for Sasser worm, which was active in 2004 and which used LSASS buffer overflow vulnerability.
-Later on it was widely used by Rogue Antiviruses as fake threat.
+Later on, it was widely used by Rogue Antiviruses as a fake threat.
 The same parasite is mentioned in fake alerts as Blaster/Sasser.variant too.